oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-install.md

 You have reached the end of this lab module !!

-In the next module we will look at how you can use linkerd and grafana to see the traffic flows in your cluster and to diagnose problems.
+In the next module we will look at how you can use linkerd and grafana to see the traffic flows in your cluster.

 Acknowledgements.
 I'd like to thank Charles Pretzer of Bouyant, Inc for reviewing and sanity checking parts of this document.